Highlighted Projects >

 postponed or reviewed.
 A Presidential Decree (Kepres) was issued in

-reviewed.
-These included government and state-owned enterprise (BUMN)
+were reviewed.
+These included government and state-owned enterprise

-projects and projects owned and built by private sector but with a close link
+(BUMN) projects and projects owned and built by private sector but with a

-to the government, and projects funded by foreign loans and export credits.
+close link to the government, and projects funded by foreign loans and

-Most were power generation, transport infrastructure, and toll road projects.
+export credits.
+Most were power generation, transport infrastructure, and

 Against this background of significant economic, financial and political